azan-com-pl/actions-ecs-deploy/README.md

 # Github Actions for ECS deploy

-Reusable composite action to be used with deployment workflows.
+Composite action to be used with deployment workflows.